This page is part of the character sheet for Pathfinder, covering Outsider creatures native to one of the Evil-aligned planes.

 - Evil Versus Oblivion: On one side, the demons want to corrupt mortals and drive them to sin.
 On the other side, their qlippoth nemeses aim to destroy the entire reality itself outside of themselves and the Abyss, starting with demons (for having taken over their home), daemons (for having had a hand in the creation of demons) and mortals (to starve the Abyss of sins so it can no longer create demons).

 - Omnicidal Maniac: To a lesser degree than daemons.
-The qlippoth want to destroy the rest of that pesky infection they call reality, but they plan to be around forever.
+The qlippoth want to destroy the rest of that pesky infection they call reality, but they plan to be around forever to fester in that little corner they call the Abyss.
 Their current immediate goal is to kill all demons to reclaim the Abyss for themselves, all daemons to take revenge for their creation of the first demons, as well as all mortals so there'll be no more sinners and no more demons that can be born.

 - Our Monsters Are Weird: The qlippoth are the most bizarre fiends around, having nothing in their forms anything approximating the human shape except by cosmic fluke or sinister mockery.

 - Stop Worshipping Me: Qlippoth don't like to be worshipped by mortals, since if they attract too much mortal attention they'll either become demons or be murdered or exiled by other qlippoth.

 - Telepathy: An ability that seems to be the most common superpower among fiends.

 - Time Abyss: The qlippoth are the oldest race in the universe, having predated mortal life, the concepts of good and evil, and perhaps time itself.